 The state should reinstate its “pioneering” programs as money becomes available, she said, starting with, she said in an interview, funding unemployed teachers’ second credential in special education and other shortage areas, and restoring incentives for teachers to complete their National Board Certification and then commit to teach in high-needs areas (they received $20,000 spread out over four years under the previous program).

 Teacher training and professional development programs have declined during the past five years, as the Legislature allowed districts flexibility to spend money as they choose.
 Gov. Jerry Brown is proposing to continue local flexibility with the distribution of money through a weighted student formula, even as education funding rises substantially.

 Darling-Hammond disagrees.
 She advocates that the state require districts to spend money on professional development while allowing districts to choose which programs “from a basketful of options.”
 Otherwise, she said, the whole system of training and sustaining teachers and leaders will fall apart.
 “There must be a coherent professional learning plan in this state.”

-Filed under: Commission on Teacher Credentialing, Equity issues, Preparation, Reporting & Analysis, Teacher Collaboration, Teachers, Weighted Student Funding (Local Control Funding Formula) · Tags: CTC, Greatness by Design, Linda Darling-Hammond, Mary Sandy
+Filed under: Commission on Teacher Credentialing, Equity issues, Preparation, Reporting & Analysis, Teacher Collaboration, Weighted Student Funding (Local Control Funding Formula) · Tags: California Commission on Teacher Credentialing, Greatness by Design, Jerry Brown, Linda Darling-Hammond, Mary Sandy, Tom Torlakson